florinelamuscalu/florinelamuscalu/README.md

 #### 💻Bachelor's Degree Student, 3rd year💻

-I am student at Faculty of Mathematics and Computer Science, University of Bucharest https://fmi.unibuc.ro/
+I am student at <a href = "https://fmi.unibuc.ro"> "Faculty of Mathematics and Computer Science, University of Bucharest </a>

 💎Object Oriented Programming: C++, Java